flexera-public/policy_templates/compliance/aws/disallowed_regions/README.md

 - Sends an email notification.
 - Terminate reported instances after approval.

+## Prerequisites

+This policy requires the AWS Credential.
+When applying the policy select the appropriate credentials from the list for your tenant.
+If such credential doesn't exist please contact your cloud admin to create the Credential.

+The credential must contain the value *aws* in the Provider field.
+Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

 ## AWS Required Permissions

 This policy requires permissions to describe AWS ECS DescribeInstances.